microsoft/react-native-windows/docs/branch-setup.md

 ## Merging upstream master into your fork master

 From time to time, your fork will get out of sync with the upstream remote.
-Use the following commands to get the master branch of your fork up up to date.
+Use the following commands to get the master branch of your fork up to date.

 ```
 > git fetch upstream